 Using vostel.de is completely free of charge for individuals and non-profit organisations.
 Employees who wish to participate in a corporate volunteering programme initiated by their employer, however, cannot use vostel.de free of charge.

-This depends on the individual project.
-Some of our partner organisations require that their volunteers are at least 18 years of age – especially if the non-profit deals with emotionally challenging issues (e.g. severely ill or dying people) or if the project takes place late in the evening or even at night and is thus not adequate for underage volunteers.
-If you are unsure, just ask us for advice: email@example.com.
+In general, it is possible for all persons with a minimum age of 14 years to use our platform.
+However, some of our partner organisations require that their volunteers are at least 18 years of age – especially if the non-profit deals with emotionally challenging issues (e.g. severely ill or dying people) or if the project takes place late in the evening or even at night and is thus not adequate for underage volunteers.
+If you are unsure, just ask us for advice: firstname.lastname@example.org.

 On vostel.de, you will find a number of social organisations that welcome in-kind donations.
 As a registered volunteer on vostel.de, you can see the donation requests of our partner organisations in your user area and can contact them directly.
 This way, you can donate things that are actually needed or give your unused items a new value.
 Note: You cannot post donation offers; you can only respond to the donation requests of our partner organisations.